 Sisto Joseph Averno was born May 25, 1925 in Paterson.
 A tough, strapping athlete with good speed and strength, he made a name for himself on the gridiron for Paterson High School.
-Sisto turned down college scholarships to joined in the Navy at 17, doctoring his birth certificate in order to enlost.
+Sisto turned down college scholarships to join the Navy at 17, doctoring his birth certificate in order to enlist.
 He saw action in the South Pacific during World War II as part of a destroyer gunnery team.

 Upon his return, Sisto was informed that two of his scholarship offers were still on the table.
-He picked College in Pennsylvania over the University of Maryland, and continued his football career while majoring majored in philosophy.
-After graduating in1950, Sisto went undrafted by the pros, but made the Baltimore Colts—one of the AAFC teams invited to join the league that year—as a walk-on.
+He picked Muhlenberg College in Pennsylvania over the University of Maryland, and continued his football career while majoring in philosophy.
+After graduating in1950, Sisto went undrafted by the pros, but made the Baltimore Colts, one of the AAFC teams invited to join the NFL that year, as a walk-on.

 The Colts had some talent on the roster, including Y.A.
 Tittle, Jim Spavital, Billy Stone, Herb Rich, Chet Mutryn, Don Colo and Art Donovan, Sisto’s roommate and running buddy.
 However, the season was a disaster.
 Baltimore went 1–11 and gave up 462 points—including 70 points to the Rams in an October game.
 The trip wasn't a total loss.
 Sisto and Artie destroyed a suite at the Beverly Wilshire hotel, and flooded the two floors below them.
-Sisto played middle guard on defense that year and was a terror on special teams.
-He also got married that fall, and didn’t tell anyone on the team.
-Donovan found out and the players gave him hell him the rest of the season.
+Sisto played middle guard on defense that year and was a terror on kick return and coverage teams.
+He also got married that fall, but didn’t tell anyone on the Colts.
+Donovan found out and the players gave him hell the rest of the season.